Timeline - Uprising against Libya's Muammar Gaddafi

 -- Libyan rebels say they have detained three of Gaddafi's sons, including Saif al-Islam, wanted for war crimes.

-August 22 - Libyan government tanks and snipers put up last-ditch resistance in Tripoli as rebels sweep into its heart.
+August 22 - Libyan government tanks and snipers put up scattered, last-ditch resistance in Tripoli after rebels sweep into the heart of the capital, cheered on by crowds.

-August 23 - Saif al Islam, waving in triumph and taunting his father's enemies, surfaces in Tripoli to prove he remains free.
+August 23 - Saif al Islam, waving in triumph and taunting his father's enemies, surfaces in Tripoli overnight to prove he remains a free man, not a captive as rebels had claimed.

 -- The rebels overrun Gaddafi's fortified Bab al-Aziziya compound in Tripoli trashing the symbols of his rule.